The Shell House

 Ask any Isla Mujeres taxi driver about the truth behind the island’s seashell home and you’ll notice his eyes in the rear view mirror becoming very round.
 The driver usually answers by telling of a mammoth conch shell washing up along the southeastern edge of the Isla Mujeres’ coastline.

-The driver concludes his story by revealing that the remains of the shell exist today in an upscale residential area.
+The driver concludes his story by sharing that the remains of the shell exist today in an upscale residential area.
 As he completes his sentence, the taxi begins to slow.
-The driver then pulls over and points to a white, two-story home that is guarded by a gate and palm trees.
+The driver pulls over and points to a white, two-story home that is guarded by a gate and palm trees.
 As you step out of the taxi, you can’t help but gawk.

-The vision of building a home to resemble a seashell was something Architect Eduardo Ocampo had dreamed about ever since he first arrived on Isla Mujeres in 1967.
+The vision of building a home resembling a seashell was something Architect Eduardo Ocampo had dreamed about ever since he first arrived on Isla Mujeres in 1967.
 Ocampo came to Isla Mujeres over 40 years ago to assist in the second phase design and construction of the Nabalam Hotel.
 The Isla Mujeres visual that hit Ocampo like a thunderbolt was that the island’s shoreline was absolutely thick with seashells.

-In 2001, Eduardo gathered a construction team to start with the building of the Shell House.
+In 2001, Eduardo gathered a construction team to start building the Shell House.
 None of the construction workers could comprehend building a home that wasn’t square.
 Eduardo wanted every aspect of the home to be rounded.
 The exterior, the interior rooms, the windows, and the bathrooms would all be round.
 Eduardo was undertaking an architectural design that had never before been done.